k0shk0sh/FastHub/CONTRIBUTE.md

 ### Submitting PR

 > Please make sure your commit messages are meaningful.

 - Create new Branch with the feature or fix you made.
 - Submit your PR with an explanation of what you did & why (~~if applicable~~).

 > I really appreciate your efforts on contributing to this project.

+# Contribute Translations

+In order to help translations, please take a look https://github.com/k0shk0sh/FastHub-translations repository.